jlouis/etorrent/HACKING.md

 The built-in SASL error logger of Erlang has problems when the messages it tries to log goes beyond a certain size.
 It manifests itself by the beam process taking up several gigabytes of memory.
-The `riak_err' application built by Basho technologies remedies this problem.
+The `riak_err` application built by Basho technologies remedies this problem.
 It is configured with a maximal size and will gracefully limit the output so these kinds of errors does not occur.